nabiladou/today-i-learned/system-design/distributed-systems/stateful-vs-stateless.md

 | Example     | REST APIs | Login sessions     |

+## RULE OF THUMB

+- Use stateless systems when each request can stand alone.
+- Use stateful systems when requests depend on previous interactions.

+Example:

+Stateless: A REST API that send some info on every request — any server can handle it, and nothing is remembered.

+Stateful: A checkout flow that tracks a user’s cart and progress — each step depends on what happened before.

+➡️ Stateless = scalability and resilience
+➡️ Stateful = simplicity for multi-step, interactive workflows

 ## Stateless

 A **stateless** system does **not store any client-specific data between requests**.
 Each request is **independent** and contains all the information needed to be processed.

 #### Key characteristics
 - No memory of past requests